The content on your company’s website is the best way to interact with potential customers.

 Though reviews can also be left on social media, reviews platforms where experiences can be shared are proliferating.

 Here again you must be extremely careful, because any opinion left unanswered can be interpreted by users as negligence of your company’s own image, or as an inability to react to criticism.

 Moreover, you should answer in the same tone of voice you decided to use in the other communication channels.

 In this way, we can maintain a convincing identity that will inspire trust in our customers.

 How to have control over all your channels?

-Now that you know how to measure brand reputation, a question comes up naturally: is there a single place where you can regroup all your corporate content and measure the impact it is having online?
+Now that you know how to measure brand reputation, the question naturally comes up: is there a single place where you can group all your corporate content and measure the impact it is having online?

 The answer is: yes, there is.
 Content Intelligence will help you.